italia/design-react-kit/README.EN.md

 _Read this in other languages: [Italiano](README.md)._

-**Important**: this kit has been designed to work with Bootstrap Italia v.1.
-There's no kit currently available for Bootstrap Italia v.2.
+**Warning**: This kit was designed to work with Bootstrap Italia version 2.x.
+The kit for version 1.x of Bootstrap Italia has been deprecated and is located on the [4.x] branch (https://github.com/italia/design-react-kit/tree/4.x).

 ## Intro